Aaron Hicks: Minnesota Twins (2013–2015)

-New York Yankees
+New York Yankees (2016–2023)

+2016–2018

 On November 11, 2015, the Twins traded Hicks to the New York Yankees for John Ryan Murphy.
 The Yankees targeted Hicks due to his athleticism, strong throwing arm, and ability to hit left-handed pitching.

-2016

 During a game against the Oakland Athletics on April 20, 2016, Hicks made a throw that nabbed Danny Valencia at home plate for an out.
 The throw was recorded at 105.5 mph, the fastest throwing speed recorded by Statcast.
 In 123 games of 2016, Hicks batted .217 with eight home runs and 31 RBI.

-2017

-In early June 2017, with just 154 at bats, Hicks had already hit more home runs (10) and RBIs (34) than in all of last season.
-As of June 9 he ranked seventh in the majors in both OBP and OPS.
+By early June 2017, in just 154 at bats, Hicks had already hit more home runs (10) and RBIs (34) than he had hit in the entire 2016 season.
+As of June 9, he ranked seventh in the majors in both OBP and OPS.
 On April 13, 2017, Hicks hit two home runs; one batting left handed and one batting right handed.
-He drove in all three runs as the Yankees won 3-2 over the Tampa Bay Rays.
+He drove in all three runs as the Yankees won 3–2 over the Tampa Bay Rays.
 Hicks suffered an oblique injury in late June, causing him to go on the 10-day disabled list.
 On September 3, Hicks was again placed on the 10-day disabled list due to a left oblique injury.
 He returned from the DL on September 26.
 Hicks ended the season with 15 home runs, 52 RBIs, and a .266 average, all career highs.

-2018

 On March 30, 2018, the Yankees placed Hicks on the 10-day disabled list due to a strained right intercostal muscle.
 He was reinstated from the DL on April 12 and hit an inside-the-park home run against the Detroit Tigers on the next day.
 Hicks would hit another inside-the-park-home run against the Kansas City Royals on May 19, becoming the first Yankee since Mickey Mantle in 1958 to hit two inside-the-park-home runs in a single season.
 On July 1, Hicks hit three home runs in one game against the Boston Red Sox.
 Hicks ended the season with 27 home runs, 79 RBIs, and 119 hits, all career highs.